Made-Rite Tattoo is an internationally recognized tattoo shop founded by John Biswell and located in historic Portland, Maine.

 Do I have to make an appointment?
 What happens if I have an appointment that I need to cancel or reschedule?

 Appointments are recommended and preferred.
 We do take walk-ins when possible.
 We require 48 hours notice for cancellations.
+All appointments require a non refundable deposit.
 An appointment may be moved once, in the event that you cancel again your deposit will be forfeited.
 To reschedule your appointment another deposit or prepayment will be required.